All playlists

 Weekend Kickoff - July 2017

-DJ Khaled with Rihanna and Bryson Tiller “Wild Thoughts” is the structural peak of the front-half — a song that the year’s rotation could not stop playing.
-The placement is the rotation’s structural commitment to the year’s rap-and-pop-crossover peak register — the Khaled collaboration was, in 2017, the structural anchor of the year’s rap-and-pop-crossover peak working-rotation, and the placement honors the song’s role across the year’s working-rotation.
+DJ Khaled with Rihanna and Bryson Tiller “Wild Thoughts” is the structural peak of the front-half — the song the year’s rotation could not stop playing.
+The Santana sample is the structural moment of the track.
+The song was inescapable from June through October and the placement is honoring how it actually lived in the rotation.

 Open on Spotify